About Me

 My first daily painting, February 2008

 Daily Painting is a movement of artists who have taken on the challenge of creating a new, small piece of art each and every day, and blogging about it.
 I fell in love with the possibilities immediately.
-Because the paintings are small, they are by their very nature not "precious" and so if something isn't working out perfectly, it's not a cause for stress.
+Because the paintings are small, there is far less pressure to be "perfect."
+If something isn't working out, you wipe it off and start over.
 Tomorrow will be a new day.
-And so, tomorrow has been a new day for me for over four years now, and I'm never quitting!
-Daily painting, along with writing my blog and coming together with the fabulous community of artists online has given me a new lease on art, and provided a perfect complement to my figure and portrait painting practice.

 Phew!
 Thanks for reading this far.
 My blog will always be a work in progress, and I continue to appreciate and rely on all of your love and support.

-5 comments:
+11 comments:

 FoodFaithFitness said...